 — Sedative, hypnotic, mild analgesic (painkiller), smooth muscle anti-spasmodic.
 Useful for nervous anxiety and digestive upset, cramps, bitter digestive tonic.
 Also febrifuge, anthelmintic expells worms), diuretic.
 Sometimes contraindicated in depression.Caution: occasional contact dermititis.

 Derives from the Latin for “dew” (ros) and “sea” (marinus), or “dew of the sea”.
-Old man, rose of the sea
+Old man, rose of the sea, southernwood.

 — Cerebral circulatory stimulant, bitter, liver tonic, warming.
-Useful for migraine headaches from high blood pressure, increasing concentration/focus/alertness, memory.
-Topically it stimulates hair follicles to grow so useful for some kinds of hair loss.
+Increases concentration/focus/alertness, memory.
+Can be useful for headaches and migraines where there is liver congestion Topically it stimulates hair follicles to grow so useful for some kinds of hair loss.
 Antiseptic for coughs and colds.
 Avoid later in the day/evening if experiencing insomnia as it is stimulant.

 — Stimulant, aphrodisiac, nutritive.
 Useful for mental and physical exhaustion, need of uplift, to raise spirits and feelings of depression, and for nourishment.